vdyakushina/FusAmp/README.md

       - controls_integrity - % reads aligned on control genes under condition -f 0.7 -F 0.7 from total number of reads aligned on control genes;
       - controls_mean_fraction - mean value from frctions of targets (accordinf ded file) covered.
 Calulated from columun containind "% of A at depth" from bedtools coverage resulting file.

    2.2. fusions.tsv - raw read counts from fusions, calculated with bedtools coverage.
-Contains non confident calls, filtered fusions are in results.tsv.\n
+Contains non confident calls, filtered fusions are in results.tsv.<br/>
    2.3. imbalance_five_p.tsv - raw read counts from 5' targets, calculated with bedtools coverage under condition -f 0.7 -F 0.7.
-Normalised with controls_07_sum.
+Normalised with controls_07_sum.<br/>
    2.4. imbalance_three_p.tsv - raw read counts from 3' targets, calculated with bedtools coverage under condition -f 0.7 -F 0.7.
-Normalised with controls_07_sum.
+Normalised with controls_07_sum.<br/>
-   2.5. imbalance.tsv Calculated as difference of counts 3' - 5' In case there ara several targets from 5' and 3' ends, the sum over tagets is calculated for each end.
+   2.5. imbalance.tsv Calculated as difference of counts 3' - 5' In case there ara several targets from 5' and 3' ends, the sum over tagets is calculated for each end.<br/>

 4. results.tsv
    - fusions- fusions selected from fusions.tsv with algorithm (will describe later)